 On 10 October 1866, Dandenong Market officially opened for business!
-Originally located on the intersection of Lonsdale and McCrae Streets, early market traders sold “a choice lot of dairy cows, with calves; heifers springing, 50 head store cattle, a quantity of useful horses, fat and store pigs, well-bread rams, poultry, potatoes, and other produce; drays, spring-cart and farming implements.”
+Originally located on the intersection of Lonsdale and McCrae Streets, the Market has come a long way.
+Early market traders once sold “a choice lot of dairy cows, with calves…a number of useful horses,…well-bred rams,…produce…and farming implements.”

-Dandenong Market is celebrating the market’s 150th anniversary with a number of activities and events.
+Dandenong Market is celebrating its 150th anniversary with a number of activities and events.

-The Dandenong Market: Celebrating 150 Years book will be available to purchase at Dandenong Market Management office for $30 from 4 October 2016.
+The Dandenong Market: Celebrating 150 Years will be available to purchase at the Market Management office.

-The mural honours the Market’s long history and provides voices and memories that, until now, had been confined to archives.
-Depicting the market throughout its 150 years, the mural features photographs os the market from as early as the 1910s and 1920s and continuing up until the 1980s.
-The images featured in the mural were supplied from a number of sources, including the Dandenong Historical Society, the City of Greater Dandenong and via the National Library of Australia.
+The mural honours the Market’s long history and provides voices and memories that, until now, had remained in archives.
+Depicting the Market over 150 years, the mural features photographs of the Market from as early as the 1910s and 1920s and continuing up until the 1980s.
+The images featured in the mural come from a number of sources.
+This includes the Dandenong Historical Society, the City of Greater Dandenong and via the National Library of Australia.

-The photographs are accompanied with key dates and highlights for Dandenong Market, such as when the market opened, or when the market moved to the current premises.
-Importantly, the mural also includes memories by locals, stories from old newspaper articles and even a poem about that market that was written in 1937.
+The photographs share important moments of our story.
+Such as when the Market opened, or when the Market moved to the current premises.
+Importantly, the mural also includes memories of locals, stories from old newspaper articles and even a poem about that market written in 1937.

-“M is for Market” will be a fun new sculptural piece by renowned Melbourne artist, Anne Ross.
-Funded by Creative Victoria, ‘M is for Market’ will be located in Market Square.
-We’re keeping the artwork a secret until the unveiling on Friday 4 November, so come along and discover the artwork!
+“M is for Market” is a fun new sculptural piece by renowned Melbourne artist, Anne Ross.
+Funded by Creative Victoria, ‘M is for Market’ is in Market Square.

-The free event will include popular food trucks and stalls, symbolising the immigrant groups that made Dandenong Market their home throughout our 150th history.
+The free event will include popular food trucks and stalls, symbolising the immigrant groups that made Dandenong Market their home.
 What’s your flavour?
 Italian, Indian, Vietnamese?
 We’ll have a delicious array of freshly-made food for you to choose from.

-For the event, Dandenong Market has partnered with Multicultural Arts Victoria for a day of performances from local bands and artists, on the Emerge stage including Trident, Bindaas Bollywood Dance and Sol Nation.
+For the event, Dandenong Market has partnered with Multicultural Arts Victoria for a day of performances from local bands and artists.